dtuzi123/DCM/README.md

 >📋 Python xxx.py, the model will be automatically trained and then report the results after the training.

->📋 Different parameter settings of OCM would lead different results and we also provide different settings used in our experiments.
+  >📋 Different parameter settings of DCM would lead different results and we also provide different settings used in our experiments.

 # Visual results